-A VA COE is typically requested by the veteran’s Arizona VA Lender.
+Typically, the veteran’s mortgage lender requests the VA Certificates of Eligibility.
 In order to request a VA COE, the VA lender needs a copy of the veteran’s form DD214.

 Requesting a VA COE